RichardSefton/RichardSefton/README.md

 Web development, AL development, and combining the two

 ## 🌱 I’m currently learning ...
 Various things in university.
-At the moment, C++
+At the moment, Graphics Programming

 ## Public Projects
 ---